joinik/HeiMaTouTiao/docs/README.md

     details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.
   - title: Bundlers
     details: Both Webpack and Vite are supported.
 Choose the one you like!
-footer: MIT Licensed | Copyright © 2018-present YeungWanLum
+footer: MIT Licensed | Copyright © 2018-present 肖恩
 ---